Kevzara® (sarilumab)

 In autoimmune diseases like RA, the body’s immune system begins to attack itself and creates chronic inflammation that can damage tissues in the joints.
 One of the proteins that stimulate the inflammatory response is interleukin (IL)-6.
 Kevzara binds to the IL-6 receptor, blocking the chemical signal for inflammation.1,2

-What are the possible side effects of Kevzara?
+What are the possible side effects?

-Kevzara has a black box warning, the strictest warning from the U.S. Food and Drug Administration (FDA), because of its potential to cause serious infections (bacterial, viral, fungal or other opportunistic infections) that can lead to hospitalizations or death.
+Kevzara has a black box warning, the strictest warning from the US Food and Drug Administration (FDA), because of its potential to cause serious infections (bacterial, viral, fungal or other opportunistic infections) that can lead to hospitalizations or death.
 Some cases of tuberculosis (TB) have been reported in people being treated with Kevzara.
-Patients receiving treatment with Kevzara should be monitored for signs and symptoms of infection, including:
+People receiving treatment with Kevzara should be monitored for signs and symptoms of infection, including:

 • Fever, sweat, or chills